Exploring Western PA’s Industrial History at the Beaver County Industrial Museum

 The museum’s collection of steel-related items is much larger than their glass collection and takes up the majority of the museum.
 At one time, Aliquippa, a city in southern Beaver County, was home to the Jones and Laughlin Steel Mill.
 This mill employed 14,000 people and was one of the largest mills in the world.

 Because of the impact of the Jones and Laughlin Steel Mill on the county, a large portion of the museum’s collection is dedicated to the steel mill.
 Items on display include an early union pin, a uniform worn by a mill security guard, the steam whistle used to announce shift changes, a desk from the mill’s offices, and much more.
 There is even a very detailed model of the the blast furnaces on display which offers a nice glimpse into what the inside of a steel mill looks like.

 In addition to their large collection from the Jones and Laughlin Steel Mill, the Beaver County Industrial Museum also includes items from other local plants, including a very nice display of items from Babcock and Wilcox Steel Mill and Crucible Steel.

 Overall, I enjoyed my visit to the Beaver County Industrial Museum in Darlington, Pennsylvania.
 If you are interested in the history of the region or are a fan of industrial artifacts and beautiful handmade glass, this museum is a great stop.
-Even better, combine it with a stop at the museum complex of the Little Beaver Historical Society for a full-day tour through the history of Beaver County, PA.
+Even better, combine it with a stop at the museum complex of the Little Beaver Historical Society and Vicary Mansion for a full-day tour through the history of Beaver County, PA.

 Note: My visit to the Beaver County Industrial Museum was hosted by the museum.
 However, the opinions expressed are my own.